3redronin/mu-server/HTTP2-CONCURRENCY.md

 If a handler completes a response while the peer request side is still open, the input enters discard mode.
-Already-buffered and future request DATA is discarded with credit returned.
-The stream remains active until peer END_STREAM or reset.
-This matches the `ResponseInfo.completedSuccessfully()` contract that the request was fully read and the response was fully sent.
+Already-buffered and future request DATA is discarded with connection credit returned.
+Stream credit is not returned: this bounds the amount of additional data that the peer can send on an abandoned request while preserving connection capacity for other streams.
+The stream remains in the protocol registry until peer END_STREAM or reset.

+RFC 9113 Section 8.1 permits a server to complete a response before receiving the entire request and permits, but does not require, a subsequent `RST_STREAM(NO_ERROR)`.
+The current policy retains the stream instead of resetting it, allowing already-in-flight request frames to be processed while the withheld stream credit bounds further transmission on that abandoned request.

+Application-active request reporting is independent of that registry.
+A half-closed stream still counts towards `SETTINGS_MAX_CONCURRENT_STREAMS` after its handler ends; a closed stream does not count while its handler or completion work finishes.
+RFC 9113 Section 5.1.2 defines the limit in terms of open and half-closed protocol streams, not handler tasks.

 Completion listeners are notified exactly once, outside the coordinator, after the outcome is known.
 A successful outcome requires the request to have reached